DerekEtman/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Adaptive websites has many layouts per screen size while responsive website responds to what ever size the screen is at creating a nice fluid design.

 2. Describe what it means to be mobile first vs desktop first.

+    Desktop means you design the desktop lay out first working your way down devices until reaching mobile using max-width to set the window sizes.

+    Mobile first is the reverse, working with min-width to build up to desktop. some people think this is easier since mobile is a simplified view vs the complexities of desktop view.

+    no one does tablet view...that's just silly
 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    Resets the default font size to 10 making it an even number to use when resizing fonts using REM units.

 4. How would you describe preprocessing to someone new to CSS?

+    Removes a lot of the necessary set up of css  to quickly and cleanly build your css.
+You can nest objects instead of having to point down to each object.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    I'm still figuring out animation mixins.
+I got a basic one to work but not the way I'd like it to be set up with the arguments in the mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.